ganelson/inform-evolution/proposals/0015-world-model-enforcement.md

 all the defects of holding in 10.1 could in principle harm enclosure as well, but in practice enclosure was mostly unaffected by those defects.

+In 10.1, both adjoining rooms enclosed the two sides of a door, but none of the containing rooms enclosed a backdrop (even if it was, in fact, found in only that room).
+This treated doors and backdrops differently.

 ### Improvements

 The change that makes the holder of a direction `nothing` affects enclosure, since it means the `Compass` pseudo-object no longer encloses any directions.

+A room now encloses a backdrop if it's any of the rooms in which the backdrop is found (unless the backdrop is `absent`).

 ### New specification